 Surrendering a pet is a last resort.
 Please let us help you.
 Continue by answering the following questions before considering surrender.
-If you have answered “YES” to any of the questions, tap/click the + to learn of a possible solution.
+Please continue reading for a few quick solutions to common issues.

 - Have you tried finding your pet a new home on your own?